unwind/python-lzjb/README.md

 The test script emits [a simple matrix](https://github.com/unwind/python-lzjb/blob/master/test/test-results.txt) which quickly shows when something breaks.

 This package is designed to work with both Python 2.x and 3.x from the same source.
-It has been tested on Python 2.7.6 and Python 3.4, by running the test script.
+It has been tested on Python 2.7.17 and Python 3.7.5, by running the test script.
+The test "framework" is rather Unix-centric, apologies.
+It could/should probably be rewritten in Python to be more portable.

 Performance
 -----------